|

 Listing 3 and

 Listing 4).
 How is it to program using these lists?
-The quicker answer is to examine the implementation of function primes()
+The quicker answer is to examine the implementation of function primes(), in the file

 Listing 5 (notice the dash "-" in the name:

-is the main test program).
+c-list.c is the main test program).
 Before storing a value in the list, a new linkable structure must be obtained from dynamic memory, and later linked into the list.
-In function primes()
+In function primes(), the

-" is used to create a new value invoking the macro binder_create()
+pointer "pInt" is used to create a new value invoking the macro binder_create(), which is defined in header file "binder.h", shown in

 Listing 6.
 The result of unrolling